 Digital channels have exploded in popularity.
 Individual shoppers aren’t likely to have a single preferred channel to use exclusively, and customers are growing more diverse.

 Groups of shoppers want to communicate with brands in drastically different ways.
-For example, 65% of people younger than 35 believe social media is an effective customer service channel.
+For example, 67% of all customers see social media as an effective customer service channel.
 For customers aged 55 and older, that figure drops to 25%.

 Omnichannel customer service is often mistaken for multichannel service.
 The two terms are similar, but there are some key differences.